openmaptiles/planetiler-openmaptiles/README.md

 Example adding an attribute to a built-in layer
 </summary>

-For example to copy over the source attribute from OpenStreetMap elements to the building layer, modify [Building.java](src/main/java/org/openmaptiles/layers/Building.java):
+For example to copy over the name attribute from OpenStreetMap elements to the building layer, modify [Building.java](src/main/java/org/openmaptiles/layers/Building.java):

 ```diff